MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/fiscal-integration-for-retail-channel.md

 Also, document provider and fiscal connector can be delivered as a CRT sample - Localization for Norway, as example (Solution schema 2).
 ![CRT-CRT-SGN.](media/FIF-CRT-CRT-SGN.png "Solution schema 2")

-**Fiscal document provider based on CRT, Fiscal connector on POS.**
+### Fiscal document provider based on CRT, Fiscal connector on POS

 1. The POS requests a fiscal document from CRT.
 1. CRT determines whether the current event requires fiscal registration.
 1. Based on the fiscal registration process settings, CRT identifies a fiscal connector and corresponding fiscal document provider to use for the fiscal registration.
 1. CRT runs the fiscal document provider that generates a fiscal document (for example, an XML document) that represents the transaction or event.
 1. The POS runs the local fiscal connector that processes the fiscal document and communicates it to the fiscal device or service.
+1. The fiscal connector returns the fiscal response to the POS.
 1. The POS analyzes the response from the fiscal device or service to determine whether the fiscal registration was successful.
 1. The POS printing receipt via printer, connected to the hardware station if it necessary.
 1. CRT saves the response to the channel database.